To be eligible to take this training, drivers must:

 - Hold a valid, Class 5 Drivers License that is no longer a graduated license

 It is recommended that students obtain their SGI COMMERCIAL DRIVER’S MEDICAL and their CLASS 1 LEARNER’S ENDORSEMENT prior to the classroom training; however, these two components are not mandatory for entry into the classroom portion of the MELT program.
+The Driver's Medical and Learner's Endorsement MUST BE COMPLETED prior to your in-truck training.

 Book and successfully complete your Commercial Driver’s Medical Exam as well as your Class 1 Learner’s Exam during the time in between your classroom training and your practical training.
-If you experience any of the below conditions, you may find it wise to complete your medical exam PRIOR to registration into the MELT program to identify any issues that would prevent you from obtaining your Class 1A License.
+If you experience any of the below conditions, you may find it wise to complete your medical exam PRIOR to registration into the MELT program to identify any issues that would prevent you from obtaining your Class 1A License:

 - seizure disorders